jmullaney/Mite3/README.md

 Parameters can be specified as Encodable values and the results are returned as a Decodable type.

-A simple Encodable value can be specified when the statement has one parameter.
-Multiple parameters can be passed as an array of Encodable values (when binding by index) or as a complex Encodable value (whein binding by name).

-Likewise, the result type can be a simple Decodable type for statements that return a single column, or an array or object of Decodable values for statements that return multiple columns.
+- Use the `exec` variants without callback when you don't need results returned.

-Use the `exec` variants when you want results returned via callback or don't need results returned.
+- Use the `exec` variants with callback when you want results returned via callback.
-Use the `query` variants when you want all the result rows returned.
+- Use the `query` variants when you want all the result rows returned.
-Use the `queryOneOptional` variants when you want at most one row returned.
+- Use the `queryOneOptional` variants when you want at most one row returned.
 (If the SQL could return multiple rows, the first one is returned.
-Use the `queryOne` variants when you want one row returned.
+- Use the `queryOne` variants when you want one row returned.
 (If the SQL could return multiple rows, the first one is returned.)
 An error occurs if at least one row isn't returned.

 ### Binding Parameters and Reading Rows Directly to/from Statemenets ###